Gold Star Mother's Day

 I hope that sharing my story will let another grieving mother know she is not alone.
 Others have stood in her shoes.
 We want to be there to support and keep the memory of our children alive.

-Since I am sharing this for Gold Star Mother’s Day, which is the last Sunday in September, I think it’s only right I share this last story with you:
+Since I am sharing this for Gold Star Mother’s Day, I think it’s only right I share this last story with you:

 Justin had sent me an email on Mother’s Day 2013.
 Earlier in another conversation, he had told me that he had a gift for me, and that he’d mail it as soon as someone came to pick up the mail on their base.
 Mail pick up happened only once a month.